tsoding/tula/README.md

 ### Example

-A simple example that iterates the Tape of Pairs of Numbers and swaps each pair until it reaches the delimiter `&`:
+Here is the example that iterates the Tape of Pairs of Numbers again but using Sets, Universal Quantifiers and Pattern Matching:

 ```js
 let Numbers { 1 2 3 4 }